Flameeyes/ipv6-in-real-life/ipv6_in_real_life/templates/index.md

 ## Contributing More Data

-The source code and the data files of the app are released under 0BSD license and are (or will be by the end of the day) available at https://github.com/Flameeyes/ipv6-in-real-life.
+The source code and the data files of the app are released under 0BSD license and are available at https://github.com/Flameeyes/ipv6-in-real-life.